Lois Lowry: Life

 Lowry left the university in 1956 after her marriage to Donald Grey Lowry, a U.S. Navy officer.
 The couple moved several times from San Diego to New London, Connecticut, to Key West, Florida, to Charleston, South Carolina, to Cambridge, Massachusetts and finally to Portland, Maine.
-They had two daughters, Alix and Kristin, and two sons, Grey and Benjamin.
+They had two daughters and two sons.

 While raising her children, Lowry completed her degree in English literature at the University of Southern Maine in Portland, Maine, in 1972.
-After earning her bachelor of arts, she continued at the university to pursue graduate studies.
+After earning her Bachelor of Arts, she continued at the university to pursue graduate studies.
 In the mid-1970s, Lowry worked as a freelance writer and photographer.

 In 1977, at 40 years old, Lowry's first book, A Summer to Die, was published.
 In the same year, she and Donald Lowry were divorced.
-Two years later she met Martin Small in Boston and was in a relationship with him for over 30 years, until his death in 2011.
-From 2014 she has been in a relationship with Howard Corwin, a retired physician.
+Two years later, having moved to Boston, she met Martin Small and was in a relationship with him for over 30 years, until his death in 2011.
+From 2014 she was in a relationship with Howard Corwin, a retired physician, until his death in 2025.

 Lowry's son Grey, a USAF major and flight instructor, was killed in the crash of his fighter plane in 1995.
 Lowry acknowledged that it was the most difficult day of her life, and she said, "His death in the cockpit of a warplane tore away a piece of my world, but it left me, too, with a wish to honor him by joining the many others trying to find a way to end conflict on this very fragile earth."

-As of 2023, Lowry divides her time between Maine and Naples, Florida, and she still remains an active writer and speaker.
+As of 2023, Lowry divides her time between a cottage in the Ocean View Retirement Community in Falmouth, Maine and a lovingly-restored 1768 farmhouse in the "lakes region" of western Maine.
+She remains a writer and speaker.